-Today is Veteran’s Day and TeacherCents wants to say thank you to all who served and currently serve in the Armed Forces.
+Updated Post: Today is Veterans Day and TeacherCents wants to say thank you to all who served and currently serve in the Armed Forces.
 For those who paid the ultimate sacrifice and will never return home to their loved ones, we offer up a prayer of comfort to those they left behind and we bow our heads in gratitude for their sacrifice.
-To the living warriors who have returned from battle, we need to do more than thank you.
+To the living warriors who have returned from battle, we need to do more than say thank you.

-There are many unfortunate and staggering statistics that show we are doing far too little for veterans and their families and this is not acceptable.
-We do not have time in this article to address all the problems facing veterans and there possible solutions, but we can focus on one pressing issue.
-Many veterans return home and are unable to find suitable employment.
-Meanwhile, there is a crisis facing many public schools nationwide, as they struggle to both retain and recruit teachers.
-It would appear that there is a clear solution to address both issues and that is to train veterans to become teachers.
+There are many unfortunate and staggering statistics that show we are doing far too little as a nation for Veterans and their families and this is not acceptable.
+Homelessness, substance abuse, and suicide are major issues impacting Veterans.
+We do not have time in this post to address all the contributing factors that lead to the above mentioned issues and there possible solutions, but we can focus on one of them.

-Think about all the rigorous training veterans had to undergo to become soldiers in their respective branch of service.
-The physical and emotional training alone makes them role models for young people.
-Add to that all the specific real world skills many soldiers acquired in technology, medicine, engineering, and the case for veteran teachers becomes very compelling.
+Think about all the rigorous training Veterans had to undergo to become soldiers in their respective branch of service.
+The physical and emotional training alone makes them ideal role models for young people.
+Add to that all the specific real world skills many soldiers acquire in technology, medicine, engineering, communication, team work, and the case for Veteran teachers becomes very compelling.
 Let’s also consider a soldiers ability to handle stress and to perform under adverse conditions.
-This is significant considering so many new teachers leave the classroom because of high pressure and stress.
+This is significant considering so many new teachers leave the classroom because of the high pressure and stress.
 With this information in mind, the case for veteran teachers becomes even more solid.

 Thank you for reading and for sharing and most importantly thank you to all the brave men and women and their families who served this country.